wcyn/clips-horticulture-expert-system/README.md

 If only `2` out `4` Rose Rust symptoms are present, that gives us a total weight of `50` (`25 * 2`), which is less than `70`, and thus the program fires the rules for the next disease or pest.

 ## Template Definitions
+These provide a framework to hold the various groups of data items.
 ### `deftemplate symptom-details`
 __Description__: Defines the types of data describing the details of a symptom
 __Slots__: